kehangchen/node-red-contrib-sqldbs/README.md

 node-red-contrib-sqldbs
 =========================
-[Node-RED](http://nodered.org) nodes to work with a database in a database that can be MSSQL, MySQL, SQLite, and PostgreSQL.
+[Node-RED](http://nodered.org) nodes to work with a database that can be either MSSQL, MySQL, SQLite, or PostgreSQL server.

 Install
 -------